 As winter solstice approaches, one thing and one thing only is on the mind of the modern henger: what movies should you play for our solstice movie marathon this year?
 One year you played every movie that had Sun in the title, but that was a mixed bag, and last year, well, one can only watch The Wicker Man so many times in a row.
 Someone suggested a Doctor Who marathon, but let’s face it: you know AND WE KNOW that you have been having Doctor Who marathons at least twice a week for the last month (and, frankly, he’s tired and out of breath.
 Hahahahaha! ha?).
 In fact, to be honest, we can actually see that you have Doctor Who playing in the background right now as you read this.
 Get a grip, srsly.

 We offer this post to bring you a brilliant solution to your quandary.
-Here is a list, which we do not claim to be complete, of movies that have Stonehenge—or some Stonehenge-like substance—in them.
+Here is a list, which we do not claim to be complete, of movies and some television shows that have Stonehenge—or some Stonehenge-like substance—in them.
 We aren’t saying all of them (or, perhaps, any of them) are good movies, or that you’ll enjoy them, although you may enjoy each in its own way (except Stonehenge Apocalypse—no one does.
 Trust us.).
 All we’re saying is that at some point in each of these, Stonehenge rears its ugly head, at which point you either throw popcorn at the screen or yell “Score!” and take a strong shot of something.

 Plus, you and your friends, should you have any, can do some Stonehenge analysis of your own.
 Which movie replicas are good?
 Which are lame?
 And which actually filmed AT Stonehenge.
 What’s that you say?
 Yes.
 Yes.
 We know.
 Doctor Who filmed at Stonehenge.
 Thank you for that.
 Nerd.

 STONEHENGE MOVIE LIST (replicas unless otherwise marked) no particular order